 Composition Templates for Elementary Music – Printables

-These printable composition templates include 9 differentiated rhythm sets to meet the needs of kindergarten through eighth grade.
-Some teachers have used them with band and orchestra students as well as vocal or general music students.
-These versatile printables can be used for melodic composition as well.
+These PRINTABLE Composition Templates include 9 DIFFERENTIATED rhythm sets to meet the needs of kindergarten through eighth grade.
+Some teachers have even used them with band and orchestra students as well as vocal or general music students.
+These versatile printables may also be used for melodic composition.
 Click here to preview and learn more.

 Some schools are using printables for distance learning.
 If your school has gone totally digital, check out the online composition activities below.

-Composition templates may be paperless, online activities as well.
-And they may be structured so that even young students who do not have knowledge of music symbols yet may be successful.
-Take a look at these Farm Animal drag & drop templates using icons.
-They allow even young children to be successful in creating their own music.
-If students are ready to use standard music notation, a standard set is available as well.
+Composition templates may be PAPERLESS, digital activities as well.
+And, they may be structured so that even young students who do not yet have knowledge of music symbols can be successful.
+Take a look at these Farm Animal Drag & Drop Templates using ICONS.
+Iconic notation allows even early elementary children to be successful in creating their own music.
+If your students are ready to use STANDARD MUSIC NOTATION, a standard set is available as well.

 Sequential Differentiated Composition Series

-The forms that composition templates may take are endless.
-I created this drag & drop rhythm set because I never had enough rhythm blocks in my classroom.
-This bundle includes a series of four separate differentiated composition sets using different rhythms.
-Each set includes four compositions.
-Composition 1 focuses on meter and note values, while composition 2 focuses on phrase form.
-Composition 3 focuses on adding lyrics to compositions and composition 4 is a final project that puts everything together.
+Composition 1 focuses on METER and NOTE VALUES, while composition 2 focuses on PHRASE FORM.
+Composition 3 focuses on adding LYRICS to compositions and composition 4 is a FINAL PROJECT that puts everything together.
 That is a LOT of composing.

 Boom Cards for Music Literacy

 Many music teachers have recently “discovered” Boom Cards for the first time.
-Boom Cards really do have a place in helping to develop music literacy skills.
+Boom Cards definitely have a place in helping students to develop their music literacy skills.
 There are many benefits to using Boom Cards.

-- Students may repeat the same set of cards to improve their performance.
+- Students may REPEAT and PRACTICE the same set of cards multiple times to improve their performance.
 All of my cards are set to “randomize” so the order changes every time.

-If you are new to Boom Cards, you may want to learn more about them.
-Click to read the following blog posts and see Boom Cards in action.
-These posts include directions for getting started using Boom Cards.
-It is easy, I promise.
-But, like anything, there are a few things you need to know.
+If you are new to Boom Cards, click to read the following blog posts and see a few sets in action.
+Using Boom Card is easy, I promise.
+But, like anything, there are a few tips you need to know to get started efficiently.

 Sequential Boom Cards Music Literacy Series

-Each of the sets in these bundles include sequential sets that you may use for different grade levels or for differentiation within grade levels.
+Each of these bundles includes sequential decks that you may use for MULTIPLE GRADE LEVELS or for DIFFERENTIATION within grade levels.
 Click to preview the series that best meets the current needs of your classes.

 Keep Learning on Track, But, Keep it Simple